Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Deriving the Baier-Katkov-Strakhovenko equation from the full spin-orbit Fokker-Planck equation

 \section{Deriving the Baier-Katkov-Strakhovenko equation from the full spin-orbit Fokker-Planck equation}

 In this section we derive from the full spin-orbit Fokker-Planck equation the BKS equation (BKS=Baier-Katkov-Strakhovenko), the latter having been introduced in \cite{Bai69} and \cite{BKS70}.
-In fact we will accomplish even a bit more, see the discussion around (\ref{eq:new2.44vcdqnewnewx}).

-The motivation underlying this section is at least twofold.
+The motivation underlying this section is at least threefold.
 First of all, the BKS equation will help us, in Section 16, to identify the physical meaning of terms of the full spin-orbit Fokker-Planck equation, of the full spin-orbit SDE system and of the full Bloch equation.
-Secondly, we obtain new insights into the BKS equation by tying it with an SDE system, namely (\ref{eq:new2.44vcdq}), and with a Fokker-Planck equation, namely (\ref{eq:new2.44vcnewnew}).
+Secondly, we obtain new insights into the BKS equation, e.g., by tying it with an SDE system, namely (\ref{eq:new2.44vcdq}), and with a Fokker-Planck equation, namely (\ref{eq:new2.44vcnewnew}).
+Thirdly, our derivation of the BKS equation leads to a generalization of the BKS equation (see Section 15.2).